Trends in fake identity documents: what happened in 2021?

 At TrustID, we constantly monitor and record the number and type of fake identity documents we detect across different industries.
 This helps us to see what types of documents we need to particularly keep our eye on, which sectors are most at risk, and more.

-In this blog, we highlight the trends we’ve spotted throughout 2021.
+In this blog, we highlight the trends we spotted throughout 2021.
 The figures are taken from checks we’ve made for our customers verifying identity documents as part of our Right to Work (RtW), Right to Rent (RtR), and Know Your Customer (KYC) services.
-Read on to discover what we’ve learnt and for tips on what to look out for when checking ID documents in 2022 and beyond.
+Read on to discover what we learnt and for tips on what to look out for when checking ID documents.

 What were the most common forms of fake documents in 2021?